epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 ### TODO
-- captcha solver - simple text math
+- captcha solver - simple text emoji

-- captcha solver - simple text grammarly
+- captcha solver - image and anticaptcha
-- captcha solver - image
+- captcha solver - text and anticaptcha

 - record a demo gif
 - describe customer settings in readme

 - publish as package
 - display training stats every 15 min and at the end
 - send usage stats